MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 ### 4 - From local to cloud

 This section deals with the topic to provide the analysis above (or any other analysis) to a broad and potentially word wide audience.
-For that purpose we need to shift the analysis which is currently conducted locally on my computer to a server or cloud environement.
+For that purpose we need to shift the analysis which is currently conducted on a local computer/client to a server or cloud environement.
 Moreover my goal was not to spend any moneny on this topic.

+- What Cloud services exist: Amazon, ...

+- Settung up an EC2 Instance
+  - tools need to access the EC2 instance
+  - Elastice IP

+- Installing Python and all relevant packages on the EC2 Instance

+- Cronjob for repeating jobs

+- Tmux in order to separte Streamlit from terminal environement

+- Open issues: Instablilty of EC2